 Search engine optimisation is the process of setting your website up to perform well on search engines.
 The better you do this, the more chance you have of getting more of the visitors you want to your website.
 Well-optimised sites can see a massive growth in both traffic and sales.

-There are three strands to SEO: on-site, on-page and off-site.
-Each strand focuses on different criteria that search engines use to rank sites in their search results.
+There are two types of SEO: On-page and off-page SEO.
+Each of these focuses on different criteria that search engines use to rank sites in their search results.

-On-site SEO requires you to make your website load quickly, be mobile friendly, easily navigable and be structured in a way that search engines can find and index all the content you publish.
+On-page SEO requires you to make your website load quickly, be mobile friendly, easily navigable and be structured in a way that search engines can find and index all the content you publish.
 This also requires you to use relevant keywords and topic words in titles, headings, meta descriptions and general content.
 To succeed in this, you need to research the keywords that customers use in their searches.